Meds004/academic-projects/advanced-algorithms-assignments/assignment-3/README.md

 This assignment focuses on using cryptanalysis methods to solve various ciphertexts.

-It includes solutions to the following questions:
+It includes solutions to the following questions (cyphertext can be found in the code and/or report):

 1. Decrypt the given Substitution Cipher.
 2. Decrypt the given Vigenere Cipher.
 3. Decrypt the given Rabin Cipher.

-For full explanations and analysis, please refer to the included report document.
+For full explanations and analysis, please see [`report`](./report.pdf).

 ## Technologies Used